japgolly/nyaya/README.md

 ### Runtime Assertion

-In cases that we can't encode constraints using types, we generally write property-based tests.
+In cases where we can't encode constraints using types, we generally write property-based tests.
 Just as the compiler cannot prove these constraints, nor can it prove that we've written data generators that will cover all cases.
 Thus as an additional safety check I like to validate the assumed laws at runtime using real data.
 I (may) also want these checks omitted from